DisnakeDev/disnake/docs/ext/commands/additional_info.rst

 Why ``Param`` and ``Injection``-related functions return ``Any``?
 -----------------------------------------------------------------

-If your editor of choice supports type-checking, you might have been noticed that :func:`~ext.commands.Param`, :func:`~ext.commands.inject`, :func:`~ext.commands.injection` and :func:`~ext.commands.register_injection` do not have a specific return type, but at runtime these return :class:`~ext.commands.Injection`.
+If your editor of choice supports type-checking, you may have noticed that :func:`~ext.commands.Param`, :func:`~ext.commands.inject`, :func:`~ext.commands.injection` and :func:`~ext.commands.register_injection` do not have a specific return type, but at runtime these return :class:`~ext.commands.Injection`.

 We'll explain this on example of ``Param`` usage (because this is the thing most users are familair with), but everything here applies to